greim/json-graphify/readme.md

 ## Main factory function

 This module exports a factory function which creates an object transformer based a set of declarative rules you provide.
-That converter then transforms JSON objects into conformant JSON graphs.
+The resultant converter can be kept in memory and endlessly re-used to transform JSON objects into conformant JSON graph fragments.
 You can create a separate converter for each different type returned from your API.

 ```js